Gunjan-vyas/frontend-prep/ChaiJs30/InterestingRead.md

 Async and await cannot catch errors so Therefore, we wrap Try and catch to catch error case

 then -> resolve and catch -> reject handles error case automatically

+if i add two string element like

+typeof("1" + "0" + 0); -> string

+typeof("1" + "0" - 0); -> number

+When the - operator is used, JavaScript tries to convert the string to a number.
+The string "10" is successfully converted to the number